DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   mempool names have been defined in ``rte_mbuf`` in v18.02.
 The uses of ``rte_eal_mbuf_default_mempool_ops`` shall be replaced by ``rte_mbuf_best_mempool_ops``.
-  The following function is now redundant and it is target to be deprecated in 18.05:
+  The following function is deprecated since 18.05, and will be removed in 18.08:

   - ``rte_eal_mbuf_default_mempool_ops``